LisanneWallaard/Case-Study/README.md

 - `plots` is a folder of plots containing the $\hat{\phi}$, $\hat{\alpha}$ and $\hat{\mu}$ of the different models.

 ## Technologies
-The notebook consists of text and code cells (`python`).
+The notebook consists of text and code cells in `python`.
 It uses the following libraries:

 ## Installation
 No installation should be needed.
 Just download the notebook and open it in an editor where you are able to run the code.